mendrupal/drupal-cursor-rules/README.md

 # How to use this Drupal Cursor AI rules
-1- Create the hidden directory .cursor/rules if it doesn't exist 2- Add the drupal-cursor-rules.mdc file to that directory 3- You can check that rules are captured by Cursor AI by going to Cursor -> Settings -> Cusor Settings -> Rules
+1- Create the hidden directory .cursor/rules if it doesn't exist

+2- Add the drupal-cursor-rules.mdc file to that directory

+3- You can check that rules are captured by Cursor AI by going to Cursor -> Settings -> Cusor Settings -> Rules
-There you will see the riles where added to the project rules.
+There you will see the rules where added to the project rules.